data-8/sp23/policies.md

 Data science is about analyzing real-world data sets, and so you will also complete three projects involving real data.
 On each project, you may work with a single partner; your partner must be from the lab you enrolled in.
 Both partners will receive the same score.

 ### Exams
-The midterm exam will be held on **Friday, October 14 from 7-9pm PT**.
+The midterm exam will be held on **Friday, March 10 from 7-9pm PT**.
 Please note the date and time carefully.

-The final exam is required for a passing grade, and will be held on **Thursday, December 15 from 3-6pm PT**.
+The final exam is required for a passing grade, and will be held on **Tuesday, May 9 from 3-6pm PT**.

-There will be one alternate exam for the midterm and the final exam, for those in alternate time zones or with conflicting exams.
-The alternate midterm exam will take place **online from 8-10AM PT on Saturday October 15** and the alternate final exam will take place **online from 7-10PM PT on Thursday December 15**.
+There will be one alternate exam for the midterm and the final exam, for those with exam conflicts.
+The alternate midterm exam will take place **online 8-10AM PT on Saturday, March 11** and the alternate final exam will take place **online 7-10PM PT on Tuesday, May 9**.
 If you cannot make either the regular or alternative times, please contact your lab TA immediately.
-Both exams will be in-person, though you may request to take an online exam instead.
-Online exams will be proctored via Zoom.
+The regular midterm and final exams will be in-person.

 ## Grades
 Grades will be assigned using the following weighted components.
 Every assignment is weighted equally in its category.
 For example, there are 3 projects, so each project is worth (25 / 3)% = 8.3% of your grade.